 The bell tower of SS.
 Giovanni e Paolo is perhaps the finest Romanesque bell tower of Rome: the first two storeys (above the ancient Roman stone structure) were completed by 1118 and in 1150 the other five storeys were added.
 In 1190-1210 ca. the whole bell tower was decorated with porphyry slabs and Arab ceramics.

 The bell tower of S. Francesca Romana was built approximately in the same period and in the same style and decoration as that of SS.
 Giovanni e Paolo.
-Other Romanesque bell towers were built at S. Alessio, S. Bartolomeo all'Isola, S. Benedetto in Piscinula, S. Cecilia, S. Crisogono, S. Croce in Gerusalemme, S. Eustachio, S. Giorgio in Velabro, S. Giovanni a Porta Latina, S. Gregorio Nazianzeno, S. Lorenzo in Lucina, S. Marco, S. Maria in Monticelli, S. Maria in Trastevere, S. Maria Maggiore, S. Pudenziana, SS.
-Rufina e Seconda, S. Sisto Vecchio and S. Spirito in Sassia.
+Other Romanesque bell towers were built at S. Alessio, S. Bartolomeo all'Isola, S. Benedetto in Piscinula, S. Cecilia, S. Grisogono, S. Croce in Gerusalemme, S. Eustachio, S. Giorgio in Velabro, S. Giovanni a Porta Latina, S. Gregorio Nazianzeno, S. Lorenzo in Lucina, S. Marco, S. Maria in Monticelli, S. Maria in Trastevere, S. Maria Maggiore, S. Pudenziana, SS.
+Rufina e Seconda, S. Sisto Vecchio, S. Spirito in Sassia and SS.
+Michele e Magno.
 They are so many that one could say that the typical bell tower of Rome is a Romanesque one.
-Its design was always appreciated and when a church was largely restructured its Romanesque bell tower was not modified.
+Its design was always appreciated and when a church was largely redesigned its Romanesque bell tower was not modified.

 In 1251 the Franciscans started to build S. Maria in Aracoeli: the original